deeplearning4j/deeplearning4j-docs/building-neural-net-with-dl4j.md

 ### ComputationGraph Configuration

-Here is a configuration of a recurrent neural network taken, from our examples.
+Here is a configuration of a recurrent neural network taken from our examples.

 ```
 ComputationGraphConfiguration configuration = new NeuralNetConfiguration.Builder()